-Comprehensive income or loss, including net income or loss, are reported in the financial statements in the period in which they are recognized.
+Components of comprehensive income or loss, including net income or loss, are reported in the financial statements in the period in which they are recognized.
 Comprehensive income or loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 Net income (loss) and other comprehensive income (loss) are reported net of any related tax effect to arrive at comprehensive income (loss).
-The Company did not have any items of comprehensive income (loss) for the three months and six months ended June 30, 2017 and 2016.
+The Company did not have any items of comprehensive income (loss) for the three months and nine months ended September 30, 2017 and 2016.